ddevault/TrueCraft/README.md

 The goal of this project is effectively to fork Minecraft.
 Your contribution is welcome, but keep in mind that I will mercilessly reject changes that aren't in line with the vision.
 If you like the new Minecraft, please feel free to keep playing it.
 If you miss the old Minecraft, join me.

-### "What about Craft.Net?"

-Craft.Net aims to support the latest version of Minecraft.
-That means I'm aiming for a moving target every time Mojang updates the game, adding more features that I don't like.
-I'm tired of Craft.Net.
-Let's do this instead.

 ## Compiling

 **Use a recursive git clone.**